pagopa-archive/terraform-azurerm-resource/README.md

 (Required) The name of the resource group in which to create the template deployment.

+### location

+(Optional) Specifies the supported Azure location.
+Most resource types require a location, but some types (such as a role assignment) don't require a location.

 ### api_version

 (Required) Version of the REST API to use for creating the resource.